Gmina Branice

-Gmina Branice is a rural gmina (administrative district) in Głubczyce County, Opole Voivodeship, in south-western Poland, on the Czech border.
-Its seat is the village of Branice, which lies approximately 17 km south of Głubczyce and 69 km south of the regional capital Opole.
+Gmina Branice is an urban-rural gmina (administrative district) in Głubczyce County, Opole Voivodeship, in south-western Poland, on the Czech border.
+Its seat is the town of Branice, which lies approximately 17 km south of Głubczyce and 69 km south of the regional capital Opole.

 The gmina covers an area of 121.87 km2, and as of 2019 its total population is 6,489.

 Geography

-Gmina Branice is on the Głubczyce Plateau (Płaskowyż Głubczycki; a part of the Silesian Lowlands) and partly in the Opawskie Mountains (a part of the Eastern Sudeten).
-Gmina Branice is located in the Oder River Basin (rivers: Opawa, Troja).
+Gmina Branice lies partly on the Głubczyce Plateau (a part of the Silesian Lowlands) and partly in the Opawskie Mountains (a part of the Eastern Sudetes).
+The gmina is located on the left bank of the Opava River.

 Villages

 Gmina Branice contains the villages and settlements of Bliszczyce, Boboluszki, Branice, Dzbańce, Dzbańce-Osiedle, Dzierżkowice, Gródczany, Jabłonka, Jakubowice, Jędrychowice, Lewice, Michałkowice, Niekazanice, Posucice, Turków, Uciechowice, Włodzienin, Wódka and Wysoka.

 Neighbouring gminas

 Gmina Branice is bordered by the gminas of Głubczyce and Kietrz.
-It also borders Czech Republic (towns of Krnov, Úvalno, Brumovice, Holasovice and Opava).
+It also borders the Czech Republic (municipalities of Krnov, Úvalno, Brumovice, Holasovice and Opava).